Entry Screen Ratio Requirements

 Entries will only be accepted on the following formats:

-Data files are the preferred method of entry, and must adhere to the following guidelines in order to preserve image quality benchmarks, or they may be disqualified from judging:
+Data files on USB or Hard Drives are the preferred method of entry & must adhere to the following guidelines to preserve image quality benchmarks, or they may be disqualified:

 Data file entries must strictly adhere to the following naming convention:

 Entrants may place multiple entries on USB or Hard Drives, though an online entry form must be submitted for each individual entry.
-Each file must follow the naming protocol and USB or Hard Drives requires a separate label for each file on the drive.
+Each file must follow the naming protocol and USB or Hard Drives requires labeling for each file on the drive/s.

 Please remember 16:9 monitors are used for judging.